 The Ninth Circuit held that burglary of an automobile under Pen C §459 was not an aggravated felony as a burglary.
 It further found that felony burglary of a car is not an aggravated felony as a crime of violence.
-Ye v INS (9th Cir 2000) 214 F3d 1128, citing Taylor v U.S. (1990) 495 US 575, 109 L Ed 2d 607, 110 S Ct 2143 (burglary under federal definition may exclude certain state burglary convictions for federal sentence enhancement purposes; generic definition is unlawful entry into a building with intent to commit a crime).
+Ye v INS (9th Cir 2000) 214 F3d 1128, citing Taylor v U.S. (1990) 495 US 575, 110 S Ct 2143 (burglary under federal definition may exclude certain state burglary convictions for federal sentence enhancement purposes; generic definition is unlawful entry into a building with intent to commit a crime).
 However, burglary of an automobile under §459 is an aggravated felony as an attempted theft if a sentence of 1 year or more is imposed and the record of conviction shows that the defendant pleaded guilty to entering a locked motor vehicle with the intent to commit theft, rather than any felony.
 Ngaeth v Mukasey (9th Cir 2008) 545 F3d 796.

 With respect to burglary of a dwelling, California's Pen C §459(b) is a divisible statute, including the offenses of burgling a building, car, and other structures.
 If the record of conviction (the charging documents, plea or verdict, and sentence) is vague as to whether the §460(b) conviction is for entry into a building, the offense will not constitute "burglary" or a "crime of violence" for this purpose.
-If the record of conviction is vague as to whether the conviction is for intent to commit theft or any felony, it will not be an aggravated felony as an attempted theft.
 In U.S. v Aguila-Montes de Oca (9th Cir 2011) 655 F3d 915, 946 (en banc), the court held that a burglary conviction based on language in a complaint for "unlawful entry" is not a generic burglary for purposes of the aggravated felony of burglary, because any entry with felonious intent in California is "unlawful entry."
 In contrast, Pen C §460(a), burglary of a dwelling, will be held to be burglary under the generic definition if the complaint states that the entry was without consent.
 The Ninth Circuit held that residential burglary of a dwelling is a "crime of violence" if a sentence of 1 year or more is imposed.
 Lopez-Cardona v Holder (9th Cir 2011) 662 F3d 1110.

-With respect to burglary as attempted theft, the Ninth Circuit held that a California conviction of second degree commercial burglary, in violation of Pen C §459, did not categorically constitute an attempted-theft aggravated felony under 8 USC §1101(a)(43)(G), because "[s]imply entering a commercial building . . . is not in itself a 'substantial step' supporting attempted theft liability."
+With respect to burglary as attempted theft, the Ninth Circuit held that a California conviction of second degree commercial burglary, in violation of Pen C §459, did not categorically constitute an attempted-theft aggravated felony under 8 USC §1101(a)(43)(G), because "[s]imply entering a commercial building ... is not in itself a 'substantial step' supporting attempted theft liability."
 Hernandez-Cruz v Holder (9th Cir 2011) 651 F3d 1094, 1097.